renovatebot/renovate/docs/usage/config-presets.md

 Create a [discussion](https://github.com/renovatebot/renovate/discussions) to propose your preset to the Renovate maintainers.
 The maintainers can also help improve the preset, and let you know where to put it in the code.
-If you're proposing a "monorepo" preset addition then it's OK to raise a PR directly as that can be more efficient than a GitHub Discussion.
+If you are proposing a "monorepo" preset addition then it's OK to raise a PR directly as that can be more efficient than a GitHub Discussion.

 ## Group/Organization level presets